DL-Based Beam Management for mmWave Vehicular Networks Exploring Temporal Correlation: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This work presented a robust deep learning framework for beam tracking in \ac{mmWave} \ac{V2I} scenarios.
 We conducted extensive evaluations across three realistic datasets with varying LOS/NLOS distributions.
 The proposed architecture, DeepBT, leverages historical channel dynamics through sequential modeling to support both beam classification and regression strategies.
-Among them, the DeepBT-R model, based on RSRP regression, achieves a favorable trade-off between prediction accuracy and measurement overhead, while the DeepBT-C outperforms all baselines accuracy in the analyzed datasets.
+Among them, the DeepBT-R model, based on RSRP regression, achieves a favorable trade-off between prediction accuracy and measurement overhead, while the DeepBT-C outperforms all baselines in accuracy in the analyzed datasets.

 Future research will explore more advanced sequential modeling architectures, such as Transformer-based and hybrid RNN-Transformer approaches, to enhance temporal dependency extraction under fast mobility.
-Additionally, integrating external sensing modalities (e.g., radar, or GNSS) may further improve beam pre-selection, especially in cluttered urban environments.
+Additionally, integrating external sensing modalities (e.g., radar or GNSS) may further improve beam pre-selection, especially in cluttered urban environments.
+On the efficiency side, promising directions include knowledge distillation, structured pruning of \ac{LSTM} units, quantization-aware training for edge deployment, or replacing the \ac{LSTM} backbone with lighter alternatives such as temporal convolutional networks (TCNs).
+For completeness, upcoming evaluations will also include non--deep learning benchmark methods.
+Another important open question is the impact of observation window length $W$ and its interaction with mobility speed and channel coherence time.
+While a fixed window of four time steps was adopted in this work based on preliminary tuning, exploring adaptive window sizing could further improve the balance between tracking responsiveness and prediction stability.

 An interesting direction for future work involves the integration of position-aware spatial beam pre-selection to reduce search space and computational overhead.
 Preliminary experiments (now omitted for brevity) explored a filtering strategy in which only beams within a small angular vicinity of the estimated user direction are considered.
 This approach, grounded in 3GPP beam management guidelines and based on CSI-derived user positioning, showed promising results in reducing inference time with minimal performance degradation, particularly in LOS-dominant environments.
 A more systematic exploration of adaptive beam set sizing and its impact across diverse propagation scenarios remains a valuable avenue for future research.